samsquire/esoteric-knowledge/README.md

 # S

 From a head, turn around above the head towards above and back down towards the feet turning around a different head.
 Turn around feet and finish facing bottom half authority to the left.

+# O

+Turn around a single point in the middle, all the way round.

+# L

+Head talk to feet and to those directly responsible (See Learn)

+# V

+# P